Home > J.D. / Ph.D.

 Q: How many students are enrolled in the joint degree track each year?

-A: VULS and VBI expect a steady state of 1 or 2 new J.D./Ph.D. enrollees per year.
+A: VULS and VBI expect to admit and enroll roughly 1 new J.D./Ph.D. student per year.
 It may be informative to review recent data for enrollments in the separate neuroscience Ph.D. and J.D. tracks: VBI generally enrolls 15 new neuroscience Ph.D. students each year, and VULS has enrolled an average of 194 new J.D. students each year over the last ten years.

 Q: What financial support is available?